Ohenenanaannor/DA_Projects/Portfolio.md

 Hello, I’m **Ohenenana Sintim Poku Annor**, a passionate and analytical-minded **Data Analyst** with a strong academic background in **Economics** and professional training from **Generation Ghana's Data Analytics Program**.
 I specialize in transforming raw datasets into meaningful insights that drive strategic decision-making.

 My expertise spans across **Power BI, SQL, Excel, and Python**, tools that I use to clean, analyze, and visualize data, crafting interactive dashboards and compelling data stories.
-Whether it’s uncovering trends in tourism data, predicting loan approvals, or evaluating business performance, I’m dedicated to delivering **insightful, actionable, and visually impactful solutions**.
+Whether it’s uncovering trends, building models, or evaluating business performance, I’m dedicated to delivering **insightful, actionable, and visually impactful solutions**.

 As someone who thrives on solving problems and communicating insights clearly, I enjoy bridging the gap between raw data and business strategy.
 My approach is data-driven and human-centered—ensuring that complex analytics are translated into stories that are understandable and valuable to stakeholders.